oleg-shilo/AsyncIt/readme.md

 # AsyncIt

-AsyncIt is a NuGet package library that allows automatic generation of additional synchronous and asynchronous APIs for existing user codebase and external packages.
+AsyncIt is a NuGet package library that allows the automatic generation of additional synchronous and asynchronous APIs for existing user codebase and external packages.

-It aims to extend user-defined CLR types by automating otherwise manual process of defining repetitive and straightforward routines.
-Thus the development, maintenance and the consumption of the released API are simplified due to the balanced (close to ideal) ratio of the synchronous and asynchronous API endpoints:
+It aims to extend user-defined CLR types by automating the otherwise manual process of defining repetitive and straightforward routines.
+Thus, the development, maintenance and consumption of the released API are simplified due to the balanced (close to ideal) ratio of the synchronous and asynchronous API endpoints:

 &nbsp;&nbsp;&nbsp;_**Every functionality point has both Async and Sync API endpoints available.**_

-This content is an extract of the project's main [Wiki page](https://github.com/oleg-shilo/AsyncIt/wiki).
-It is highly recommended that you read it as it explains the deep reasons behind this project as well as details of the more concrete usage scenarios.
+This content is an extract from the project's main [Wiki page](https://github.com/oleg-shilo/AsyncIt/wiki).
+It is highly recommended that you read it, as it explains the deep reasons behind this project and details the more concrete usage scenarios.

 ## Overview

-AsyncIt is a source generator that is integrated into the .NET build process as a special tool type: so-called "Analyzer".
-It is invoked by the compiler during the build of the assembly and allows injection of missing API endpoints based on the present assembly API.
-Thus if the assembly being built has `GetStatus` but not `GetStatusAsync` method then AsyncIt will generate the missing method with a straightforward implementation.
+AsyncIt is a source generator that is integrated into the .NET build process as a special tool type - the so-called "Analyzer".
+It is invoked by the compiler during the assembly build and allows the injection of missing API endpoints based on the present assembly API.
+Thus, if the assembly being built has the `GetStatus` but not the `GetStatusAsync` method, then AsyncIt will generate the missing method with a straightforward implementation.
 It can also generate the synchronous API if it is not present in the original codebase:

 - The API defines synchronous methods only: